-2.3 Pre-approval enquiry and support
+2.3 Pre-approval Enquiry and Support

-The first step in the process for any prospective CMI Centre is to complete the new Centre enquiry form and send it to CMI's dedicated approval teams.
+The first step in the process for any prospective CMI Centre is to complete the new Centre enquiry form and send it to CMI's dedicated Approval Teams.
 The form will be reviewed and the approval process and services required will be discussed with the prospective Centre.
 At any stage of the approval process, CMI has the right to no longer progress the application.
-Prospective CMI centres will be given a reason why the application can no longer be progressed, and there is no right of appeal at any stage of the Centre application process.
+Prospective CMI Centres will be given a reason why the application can no longer be progressed, there is no right of appeal at any stage of the Centre application process.

-Part of this Pre-approval enquiry, financial credit checks and Companies House checks are undertaken.
+As part of this Pre-approval enquiry, financial credit checks and Companies House checks are undertaken.

-International CMI Centres are required in addition to also present an in-country trading licence and 2 testimonials from either a public body organisation and/or a large private organisation.
+International CMI Centres are required in addition to also present an In-country Trading Licence and 2 testimonials from either a public body organisation and/or a large private organisation.

-2.4 Centre approval application process
+2.4 Centre Approval Application Process

-Prospective CMI Centres that progress to the Centre approval application stage will be required to complete the Centre approval process on the online CMI HUB system.
+Prospective CMI Centres that progress to the Centre approval application stage will be required to complete the Centre approval process on the online CMI Hub system.
 They will be required to provide evidence/demonstrate the following, by completing a narrative answer to the questions and, where required, provide evidence:

 - Centre details

 - Centre management and systems

 - Qualifications required to be added to the Centre's portfolio

-- Centre staff, staffing resources and monitoring
+- Centre Staff, staffing resources and monitoring

 - Equality, diversity, health and safety, data protection, conflict of interest policies and procedures

 - Learner support

 - Assessment and quality assurance processes

 - Delivery and resources

 - Centre policies